Reviews You Can Rely On

 Sensors Included Heart rate, altimeter, barometer, compass, blood oxygen level

 Although we were pleasantly surprised by its durability, don't expect a ton of premium materials on the Pace 3.
 In the world of GPS watches, a rugged design typically commands a higher price tag.
-While adding a touch screen on this latest model is a positive feature, we prefer the rolling crown, with dedicated buttons being our favorite.
+While adding a touchscreen to this latest model is a positive feature, we prefer the rolling crown, with dedicated buttons, as our favorite.
 Still, if you're in the market for an ultralight GPS watch that offers great accuracy and battery life without breaking the bank, the Coros Pace 3 comes highly recommended.
 The Garmin Forerunner 165 is also excellent and nearly matches the Pace 3.
 It has an AMOLED display and dedicated buttons, which is something to consider if you can handle less battery life.
 Another great budget option is the Coros Apex 2.

 Read more: Coros Pace 3 review